mozilla/pkipolicy/rootstore/policy.md

-All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root store MUST be audited in accordance with this policy.
+All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that directly or transitively chain to a certificate included in Mozilla’s root store MUST be audited in accordance with this policy, and the corresponding audit statements must be disclosed in the CCADB according to [section 5 of the CCADB Policy](https://www.ccadb.org/policy#5-policies-audits-and-practices).
 If the CA operator has a currently valid audit report at the time of creation of the intermediate certificate, then the new intermediate certificate MUST appear on the CA operator's next periodic audit reports.